 We seek a diverse group of participants, including faculty, postdocs, and graduate students from both the social and natural sciences.
 Participants should have a strong interest in learning about and teaching socio-environmental synthesis and be willing to commit to writing a case study about a socio-environmental issue for use in the classroom.
 We welcome applications from individuals or small teams (4 people max.) that will collaborate on writing a teaching case study.
 Teams are strongly encouraged, but not required.

-Costs: Registration fees are $250 for faculty and $100 for graduate students and postdocs.
-Flights and hotel costs for non-local participants will be pre-paid by SESYNC in accordance with our travel policies.
-All eligible travel expenses (e.g., meals and ground transportation) will be reimbursed by SESYNC upon receipt of a completed socio-environmental synthesis case study that meets SESYNC requirements and can be shared online.
-All participants are expected to create and submit a completed case study focused on teaching about S-E synthesis by December 1, 2018.
+Costs: Registration fees are $250 for faculty and other professionals and $100 for graduate students and postdocs.
+Flight costs for non-local participants will be pre-paid by SESYNC in accordance with our travel policies.
+All eligible travel expenses (e.g., hotel costs, meals, and ground transportation) will be reimbursed by SESYNC upon receipt of a completed socio-environmental synthesis case study that meets SESYNC requirements and can be shared online.
+International participants are eligible to apply, but please note that funding for international travel will be limited, and preference will be given to international participants from developing countries.
+All participants are expected to create and submit a completed case study focused on teaching about S-E synthesis by December 1, 2019.
 Please note that writing a case study is a time consuming process, and completion of the case will require additional time beyond the duration of the course.

 To Apply: Applicants should submit an application online.
 The online application includes questions about your interests and expectations for the course, your background, and a brief resume or CV.

 - Applications from teams are encouraged but not required.
 We also welcome individuals to apply.
-We do try to facilitate opportunities for individuals to team up or join existing teams, but typically, individuals in the course write a case on their own.
+We do try to facilitate opportunities for individuals to team up or join existing teams, but individuals should be prepared to write a case on their own.

-- Participants are expected to stay for the entire duration of the course (course ends Thursday at 5pm, followed by a group dinner).
+- Participants are expected to stay for the entire duration of the course (course ends Friday at 4pm).
 Please note that the course is intensive and includes evening sessions.